hwchen/ladder-hs/README.md

 (work in progress... so far basic parse of aga list into list of records)

+### Calculate Ladder Standings
+Currently does calculation, but does not do IO.

 ### Future (May be separate software project)
 - autogenerate html pages using pandoc, just from inputted results
 - use database